- Published: 22/09/2021

 Professional development materials

 Our professional development materials cover KS1-3, and are designed for teachers to use collaboratively.
-The primary materials are divided into three spines (Number, Addition and Subtraction; Multiplication and Division; Fractions) and help you develop subject knowledge and classroom pedagogy.
+The primary materials are divided into three 'spines' (Number, Addition and Subtraction; Multiplication and Division; Fractions) to help you develop subject knowledge and classroom pedagogy.
 For teachers wanting to assess their confidence in teaching the content of the KS1 and KS2 maths curriculum, the primary subject knowledge audit documents provide a useful starting point.

 If you are looking to get started with assessing your pupils and have adopted a teaching for mastery approach in your classroom, try our primary assessment materials.
 They feature a set of questions, tasks and activities mapped against the National Curriculum for maths, and will help you assess the degree to which your pupils have mastered the curriculum.
 Our secondary assessment materials will do the same if you teach KS3.